Last updated on January 19th, 2020 at 12:24 pm

-If you are looking for that ultimate holiday destination, where everything you see is new and unique, then there is no better place to travel than to Tibet.
+If you are looking for a Tibet Tour that will make things easy your ultimate holiday destination, where everything you see is new and unique.
+Then there is no better place to travel than to Tibet.
 While this high plateau land is unique in itself, every region and area within the plateau is hugely different than the one before, with landscapes and climates changing as you travel from Chamdo and Nyingchi in the east to Shigatse and Ngari in the west and Nagqu in the north.
 The low-lying areas of Nyingchi are renowned as being one of the most beautiful alpine areas in the world.
 In the far north, Nagqu Prefecture is mostly covered by the immense Changtang Grasslands, one of the lushest and largest prairies in China, which stretches all the way across the northern plateau.

 Mount Everest is the ultimate in tourist destinations around the world, and the best place to view the mountain is from the base camp at the foot of the northern slopes of the World’s Highest Mountain.
 Located in Tingri County of Shigatse, Everest Base Camp (EBC) sits at an altitude of 5,200 meters, and gives you the best view of the mountain’s high summit of anywhere in both Nepal and Tibet.
 And unlike the Nepal base camp, you can drive all the way to EBC in Tibet from Lhasa.